drdobbymazz/network-and-system-security-portfolio/README.md

 ### What Surprised Me

 The accessibility of security tools was unexpected.
-Building a port scanner, implementing encryption, or creating a malware detector isn't as complex as I initially thought - it's about understanding the principles and applying them systematically.
+Building a port scanner, implementing encryption, or creating a malware detector isn't as complex as I initially thought, it's just about understanding the principles and applying them systematically.
 This demystified "hacking" and showed it's methodical problem-solving rather than mysterious magic.

 ### Most Valuable Skills Gained

 Practical cryptography implementation (Week 2) gave me confidence that I can build secure systems, not just understand them theoretically.
-Authentication security (Week 3) is universally applicable - every application needs secure login.
+Authentication security (Week 3) is universally applicable as every application needs secure login.
 Penetration testing methodology (Week 7) provided a systematic framework for thinking like an attacker, which paradoxically makes you a better defender.

 ### Connections Between Weeks